fork-handles/forkhandles/README.md

 - [Tuples4k](tuples4k) - Tuple classes

 ## Installation
-In Gradle, install the BOM and then any other modules in the depdendency block:
+In Gradle, install the BOM and then any other modules in the dependency block:

 ```groovy
 implementation platform("dev.forkhandles:forkhandles-bom:X.Y.Z")